-In addition to registration fees, it is necessary to have other fundraising events such as team sponsorship, local fundraisers, Breakfast with Santa, and most importantly, our concessions program that can raise up to $1,000 per home meet.
+In addition to registration fees, it is necessary to have other fundraising events such as team sponsorships, local fundraisers, and Breakfast with Santa.

 If you know ahead of time that you will not be at a meet, please email firstname.lastname@example.org as soon as possible, but AT LEAST two days prior to the meet so the coaches do not schedule your child.
 Missing swimmers especially impact relays and it takes a lot of work to redo the relays if the coach finds out later that a swimmer will be absent.
 You can also update your schedule in your Swim Manager portal.